Respected News Anchors Who Are Actually Terrible People

 Keith Olbermann was once the biggest name on MSNBC, but his employment history is really complicated and involves lots of sudden firings.
 CNN said he has been called a "perpetual bridge-burner."
 He has managed to lose jobs at MSNBC, Current TV, and ESPN (twice).
 One colleague talking to the Christian Science Monitor compared him to Charlie Sheen and said people just get sick of dealing with his huge demands and ego.
 Another called him "difficult"; a third said he needed to show some humility.

-But his most contentious relationship was with the liberal Current TV.
-According to Talking Points Memo, things completely fell apart over there.
+But his most contentious relationship was with the liberal Current TV, but things completely fell apart over there.
 For two months, Olbermann basically stopped showing up for work.
 Then he took a vacation he was warned not to take, right before Super Tuesday.
 He was accused of not respecting the viewers and "sabotaging the network," as well as attacking the network and its executives.
 When he was finally fired it was brutal.
-The official announcement said, "Current was also founded on the values of respect, openness, collegiality, and loyalty to our viewers.
+The official announcement (via Talking Points Memo) said, "Current was also founded on the values of respect, openness, collegiality, and loyalty to our viewers.
 Unfortunately, these values are no longer reflected in our relationship with Keith Olbermann and we have ended it."
 Ouch.
 Even in corporate-speak, "you suck" sounds harsh.

 Matt Lauer was disgusting behind the scenes

-The best thing you can say about him was that some of the affairs he had were consensual.
-He would cheat on his wife with colleagues while he was on the road.
-But according to Variety, many young staffers found they would be called to his hotel room late at night and propositioned.
+The best thing you can say was that at least some of the affairs he had were consensual; he engaged in extramarital affairs with colleagues while he was on the road.
+But many young staffers found they would be called to his hotel room late at night and propositioned.
 He'd even do it at work.
 His desk was one of several in the building that had a button that allowed you to lock the door without getting up.
 He would allegedly use it to trap women in his office and ask for sex acts.
 One woman said he exposed himself and admonished her when she started shaking and forcibly refused to do anything with it.

 He had absolutely no respect for the women he worked with and his actions showed it.
 He always wanted to know who his producers were sleeping with, and he would openly discuss who he'd like to shag himself.
 Once, he gave a staffer an adult toy as a present and told her how he wanted to use it on her.
 Not surprisingly, once complaints became public, Lauer was fired.